amrutprabhu/amrutprabhu.github.io/_posts/2021/2021-09-16-spring-cloud-gateway-keycloak-rbac-resource-server.md

 ## Conclusion

 In this article, we integrated a resource server with Spring Cloud Gateway application.
-We also Integrated Keycloak’s OAuth2 OpenId Connect (OIDC) for authentication in the API Gateway and also performed a role-based access control inside the resource server with the JWT token sent from the API Gateway.
+We also Integrated Keycloak’s OAuth2 OpenId Connect (OIDC) for authentication in the API Gateway and also performed a role-based access control (RBAC) inside the resource server with the JWT token sent from the API Gateway.

 I have uploaded the entire code integrating Keycloak, API Gateway, and resource server to my [Github repo](https://github.com/amrutprabhu/keycloak-spring-cloud-gateway-and-resource-server){:target="_blank"}.